SaumyaBhandari/PlantDisease_Knowledge/Papers and Reviews/Tomato Plant.md

 Close Cousins : Tobacco, Chilli Peppers, Potato, Eggplant

+The [[Body parts]] of tomato can be classified into different parts.

 There are different [[Cultivation of Tomatoes in Nepal]]

 Tomato Can suffer from different diseases.